Atomoxetine/Strong 2D6 Inhibitors

 What might happen:

 The amount of atomoxetine in your blood may increase and cause more side effects than normal.
-Side effects may include upset stomach after eating, nausea, vomiting, fatigue, decreased appetite, dizziness, and mood swings.
+Side effects may include increased blood pressure, faster heart rate, irritability, nausea, vomiting, or decreased appetite.

 What you should do about this interaction:

 Make sure your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.
 Your doctor may want to adjust the dose of your atomoxetine.
 Let your doctor know if you have any side effects from your medicine.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 1.US Food and Drug Administration (FDA).
 Drug Development and Drug Interactions: Table of Substrates, Inhibitors and Inducers.
 Available at: http://www.fda.gov/Drugs/DevelopmentApprovalProcess/DevelopmentResources/D rugInteractionsLabeling/ucm093664.htm.
 Updated 08/05/2011.